Eurythmax/techfest2017/README.md

 # techfest2017

-This is a project to demonstrate how to create a very simple supply chain management tracking system on the blockchain
+This is a project to demonstrate how to create a very simple supply chain management tracking system on the blockchain.
+The slidedeck accompanying this workshop can be found here: https://www.slideshare.net/romefort1/supply-chain-management-on-the-blockchain-with-iot-azure-bigchaindb-vuejs

 ## Project structure